zoezheng04/RISC-V-CPU/statements/arjan.md

 ## Reflection
 I feel as though I have contributed significantly to this project and have made alot of progress in my SystemVerilog skills as well as computer architecture and git knowledge.
 If time permitted I would have liked to implement all the instructions of the ISA and test the cpu with more programs, however I am very satisfied with what my team and I were able to accomplish.
 Here is a list of what we completed:

-* Fully working Single cycle cpu
+* Fully working Single cycle cpu.
-* Fully working Pipelined cpu
+* Fully working Pipelined cpu.
-* Fully working hazard prevention
+* Fully working Hazard prevention.
-* Fully working branch prediction
+* Fully working Branch prediction.
-* Two-way Associative Cache integrated into the pipelined cpu.
+* Fully working Cache integrated into the pipelined cpu.